anurags92/anurags92.github.io/_posts/2015-10-24-words-and-spaces.md

 Do I sing the song which you listen?\\
 Or play the tune which you hum,\\
 'Cause you smile but my eyes glisten\\
-Ans matching moves fail to come
+And matching moves fail to come

 Letters, words, lines and prose,\\
 Shades of ink on paper they lay.\\
 Commas, stops and spaces around those,\\
-Speak the things which words can say
+Speak the things which words can't say

 Listen to the sounds of silence, dear\\
 Music reverberates pure and true.\\